dkduck/Weather-forecast-Card/README.md

-# 🌤️ MET.CO Weather Cards for Home Assistant
+# 🌤️ MET.NO Weather Cards for Home Assistant
-*A clean and visual way to display MET.CO forecast data inside Home Assistant*
+*A clean and visual way to display MET.NO forecast data inside Home Assistant*

-This repository contains my custom setup for presenting weather data from the **MET.CO integration** in Home Assistant.
+This repository contains my custom setup for presenting weather data from the **MET.NO integration** in Home Assistant.
 It includes three cards that provide both short‑term and long‑term forecasts in a clear and visually appealing format.

 ---